 skip to main content

-Now it is more important than ever that adversary matters be entrusted to practitioners who are well versed in the nuances of patent examination procedure, including Patent Trial and Appeal Board (PTAB) practice, and are litigation savvy.
-Hamilton Brook Smith Reynolds has those capabilities, and we work cooperatively with clients to take advantage of all available options to achieve the desired result.
+Hamilton Brook Smith Reynolds’ practitioners are well versed in the nuances of patent examination procedure, including PTAB practice, and are litigation savvy.
+We work cooperatively with clients to take advantage of all available options to achieve the desired result.

-Hamilton Brook Smith Reynolds has extensive experience in handling contested matters in the USPTO (Patent Office).
-Our litigators and prosecutors draw on their wealth of multidisciplinary technical expertise and their experience in Patent Office practice to advise clients on the benefits and risks of each type of proceeding.
+In contested matters before the PTAB, our litigators and prosecutors draw on their wealth of multidisciplinary technical expertise and their experience in Patent Office practice to advise clients on the benefits and risks of each type of proceeding.
 Hamilton Brook Smith Reynolds tailors its resources to meet clients’ specific needs and can handle virtually any technology.

 Options for Post-Grant Patent Challenges

-• Post-Grant Review (PGR)
+Post-Grant Review (PGR)

 Post-Grant Review is available for a patent that has a claim with an effective filing date on or after March 16, 2013.
 Anyone other than the patent owner can request a PGR during the first nine months after a patent issues.
 Challenges under PGR are broader than they are under IPR (see below) and include any basis for invalidity except failure to comply with best mode.
 For a patent that qualifies for filing a PGR, an IPR cannot be filed until after the nine-month window for filing the PGR has passed and any PGR that is initiated terminates.

-• Inter Partes Review (IPR)
+Inter Partes Review (IPR)

-IPR replaces inter partes reexamination.
 Anyone other than the patent owner can request IPR for any issued U.S. patent asserting a lack of novelty or obviousness based on patents and printed publications.
 An IPR cannot be instituted by a petitioner that has also filed a civil action challenging the validity of a claim of the patent.
 Automatic stay requirements for concurrently pending litigation and timelines for the initiation of a proceeding are strictly enforced.
 Parties can settle and thereby terminate an IPR before a decision comes from the Patent Office.
 As a consequence, challengers are gravitating toward this procedure in the hopes of invalidating a patent without a court fight.
 An IPR cannot be filed until after the nine-month window for filing a PGR has passed, if applicable, and any PGR that is initiated terminates.

 Other Contested Matters and Submission Opportunities

-Following the passage of the AIA, a number of other submissions and contested proceedings at the Patent Office also can be employed advantageously to shift the balance in favor of a particular party to a dispute.
+In addition to proceedings under the AIA, a number of other submissions and contested proceedings at the Patent Office also can be employed advantageously to shift the balance in favor of a particular party to a dispute.
 Our firm is positioned to help our clients make full use of these tactical tools through the following:

 • Supplemental Examination of an Issued Patent

 A patent owner can use supplemental examination to have the Patent Office consider, reconsider, or correct information believed to be relevant to the patent.
-A patent that undergoes supplemental examination cannot be held unenforceable on the basis of information considered during this process unless the patent was challenged based on that information before the filing of the supplemental examination.

 • Derivation